danielemarinelli/computers_CRUD/README.md

 This is a multibrowsing, multienvironment Maven project.

-It can be run in the following environments: DEV INT PREPROP PROD
+It can be run in the following environments: DEV INT PREPROD PROD

 The test can be triggered with the following command: